HaydenBelanger/assemblylinemachines/docs/walkthrough/chap3.md

     Note that some machines will only output/input on specific sides (usually they'll have an indicator on the texture), so if you're having issues connecting to the machine try a different side!

-To create a connection SHIFT+RIGHT-CLICK with the desired pipe in your main hand on whatever side of the machine/inventory you want to connect it to, this will create a connection point into the pipe network, becuase of the way connections are formed using pipes you will always need **at least two** pipes (two connections; one for input, one for output) for a sucessful pipe network to be made.
+To create a connection SHIFT+RIGHT-CLICK with the desired pipe in your main hand on whatever side of the machine/inventory you want to connect it to, this will create a connection point into the pipe network, because of the way connections are formed using pipes you will always need **at least two** pipes (two connections; one for input, one for output) for a successful pipe network to be made.
 After a connection has been made simply RIGHT-CLICK on the connector with an empty hand to toggle it between input/output.

 !!! note